You’ve heard of Sapporo.

 Or from being a snow buff.
 Sapporo, located in the north of Japan with world-class skiing, hosted the 1972 Winter Olympics.

-Plus, Michael Jackson once declared Sapporo as the least musically competent city in Northern Japan.
+Plus, Michael Jackson once declared Sapporo the least musically competent city in Northern Japan.

-This year’s snow festival, the Yuki Matsuri (Matsuri means festival in Japanese, so now you know two words in Japanese, because you can guess the other one) runs from February 1-12 and is spread over three sites.
-There are approximately 200 sculptures, with Odori Park presenting the greatest number of snow carvings — big-building size — that include laser light shows built into the sculptures!
-It’s mind-boggling to witness the enormity of them.
+2019’s snow festival, the Yuki Matsuri (Matsuri means festival in Japanese, so now you know two words in Japanese, because you can guess the other one) runs from January 31st- February 11th and is spread over three sites.
+There are approximately 200 sculptures, with Odori Park presenting the greatest number of building size snow carvings that include built-in laser light shows.
+It’s mind-boggling to witness the immensity of them.
 In the Susukino District (also good for nightlife) there are a number of more intricately carved ice sculptures, and you can vote for your favorite one, as well as make your own.

 The Odori and Susukini sites are open 24 hours but are lit until 10 p.m. and 11 p.m. respectively, every night, and the giant snow slides at the Tsudome Site are open from 9 a.m. to 5 p.m.; plus there’s a stunning fireworks display on the final night.

-If you think you’ll just be a Johnny-come-lately and simply catch a glimpse of these monolithic sculptures on February 13, guess again.
-They’re all destroyed the day after the festival for safety reasons.
+If you think you’ll just be a Johnny-come-lately and simply catch a glimpse of these monolithic sculptures on February 12th, guess again.
+They’re destroyed the day after the festival for safety reasons.

-To get to Sapporo, take a 90-minute flight from Tokyo Narita for around $100.
+To get to Sapporo, take a 90-minute flight from Tokyo Narita for around $100 round trip.
 There are 150 flights a week offered by Jetstar, Vanilla and Japan Airlines.
 Book your trip to Sapporo or anywhere else in Japan here.

-Remember to check out the festival’s exquisite food stalls, which sells the famed Sapporo miso ramen, topped with sweetcorn, butter and either finely chopped pork and garlic or local seafood with huge scallops and king crab.
+Remember to check out the festival’s exquisite food stalls, which sell the famed Sapporo miso ramen, topped with sweetcorn, butter, and either finely chopped pork and garlic or local seafood with huge scallops and king crab.
 And be sure to wash it all down with a cold glass of, well, you know.